Avoid These 5 Mistakes to Write Better Employee Surveys

 This question is a common mistake, and not only confusing for the respondent, but it’s also useless for your business because there’s no way to know whether the data refers to the respondent’s feelings of fulfillment or value as an employee.
 Keep an eye out for combined questions (which often have the word “and” in them) and separate them when found.

-3. Leading questions send respondents in the wrong direction
+3. Leading employee survey questions send respondents in the wrong direction

 A leading question is one that hints at the response a survey writer is looking for.
 These questions tend to be less interested in gaining impartial information and instead look to validate preconceptions without considering the full opinion of the reader.

-Example: “Our company was rated as a top 100 employer for our second year in a row.
+Example: “Our company was rated as a top 100 employer for a second year in a row.
 How has your experience been thus far?”

 The first statement reads like an advertisement while the ensuing question assumes that the employee enjoyed their experience when they might not have.
 Instead, leave out the excessive exposition and keep the question neutral: